 After World War I, commercial aviation began to expand rapidly as airlines such as Western Air Express, Pan American Airways, and TWA emerged to serve growing demand for passenger travel and cargo transport.

-By the late 1920s, more travelers trusted the skies, and passenger numbers climbed sharply, showing that flight could free you from slow rail and road limits.
+By the late 1920s, more travelers trusted the skies, and passenger numbers climbed sharply.
+Flight had freed travelers from slow rail and road limits.

-In 1935, the Douglas DC-3 transformed routes with more speed, capacity, and comfort, letting airlines carry more fares and operate profitably.
+In 1935, the Douglas DC-3 transformed routes with more speed, capacity, and comfort, letting airlines carry more passengers and operate profitably.

 Why Mail Kept Early Airlines Flying

-You can see early airlines survive because air mail paid the bills, with the first scheduled U.S. air mail flight on May 15, 1918, giving carriers a steady source of revenue when passenger fares alone couldn’t cover costs.
+Early airlines survived because air mail paid the bills.
+The first scheduled U.S. air mail flight launched on May 15, 1918, giving carriers a steady source of revenue when passenger fares alone couldn’t cover costs.

-In the 1920s, pilots like Joseph L. Mortensen used knee boards and other navigation tools to fly precise mail routes, and those contracts pushed airlines to build reliable paths through harsh, risky conditions.
+In the 1920s, pilots used navigation tools like knee boards to fly precise mail routes.
+Those postal contracts pushed airlines to build reliable paths through harsh, risky conditions.

-As postal service expanded, it didn’t just keep planes in the air—it also sparked public interest in flight and helped turn mail routes into the backbone of commercial aviation.
+As postal service expanded, it didn’t just keep planes in the air.
+It sparked public interest in flight and helped turn mail routes into the backbone of commercial aviation.

 Mail Revenue Saved Airlines

 Mail revenue kept early airlines in business long before passenger demand could do the same.
-You can trace this lifeline to May 15, 1918, when Lt.
-James Edgerton flew the first scheduled U.S. air mail run, proving aviation’s value in mail transport and revenue generation.
+You can trace this lifeline to May 15, 1918, when the first scheduled U.S. air mail run proved aviation’s value in mail transport and revenue generation.

-As service stabilized, you saw passenger numbers rise too—from 6,000 in 1929 to 1.2 million by 1938—because mail-funded operations widened access to the skies and strengthened commercial flight overall.
+As service stabilized, passenger numbers rose too, from 6,000 in 1929 to 1.2 million by 1938.
+Mail-funded operations widened access to the skies and strengthened commercial flight overall.

 Air Mail Built Routes

-On May 15, 1918, Lt.
-James Edgerton launched the first scheduled air mail flight, and you can trace modern routes back to that moment.
+On May 15, 1918, the first scheduled air mail flight launched, and you can trace modern routes back to that moment.
 Mail didn’t just move letters; it financed early airlines when passenger demand was weak.

-Pilots like Joseph L. Mortensen used a knee board for air mail navigation, while Lt.
-Howard P. Culver’s liquid-filled compass showed how early aviation technology kept routes reliable.
+Pilots used navigation tools like knee boards and liquid-filled compasses to keep routes reliable.
 Each flight forced maps, stops, and procedures into place, building the infrastructure you’d later use for commercial travel.

 What Flying in the 1920s Felt Like

 In the 1920s, flying felt less like routine transportation and more like an exclusive adventure for the wealthy.
-You paid for a luxury experience that few could afford: a coast-to-coast round trip cost about $260, nearly half a new car’s price.
+A coast-to-coast round trip cost about $260, nearly half the price of a new car.

-Inside small cabins, often with fewer than 20 passengers, you endured unpressurized air, frequent fuel stops, and relentless engine noise that could near 120 decibels.
-Passenger comfort lagged far behind the freedom of movement you craved; early airliners were loud, cramped, and exhausting.
+Inside small cabins, often with fewer than 20 passengers, you endured unpressurized air, frequent fuel stops, and relentless engine noise near 120 decibels.
+Passenger comfort lagged far behind the freedom of movement on offer; early airliners were loud, cramped, and exhausting.

 Small cabins, unpressurized air, and engine noise near 120 decibels made early flying loud, cramped, and exhausting.

-Yet each flight still offered a radical escape from rail timetables and sea routes.
+Yet each flight offered a radical escape from rail timetables and sea routes.
 As the decade closed, demand climbed anyway, from 6,000 passengers in 1929 to 1.2 million by 1938.
-You can see why: even when travel hurt, it pointed toward a faster future.
+Even when travel was hard, it pointed toward a faster future.

 When the DC-3 arrived in 1935, it brought real reliability and better comfort, making flight feel less like a dare and more like liberation.